prabhatach/Appiumsamples/README.md

 # Appiumsamples
 Java appium example
 Copy the source file to eclipse.
-Add jar file of Appium java,Selenium.
+Add jar for required LIbraries
 Connect your phone by enabling USB Debugging in Deveoper mode.
 Run the script.